moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ### Transform and Save the Data {: #transform-and-save-the-data}

 While `processor.ts` determines the data being consumed, `main.ts` determines the bulk of actions related to processing and transforming that data.
-In the simplest terms, we are processing the data that was ingested via the Subsquid processor and inserting the desired pieces into a TypeormDatabase.
-For more detailed information on how Subsquid works, be sure to check out the [Subsquid Docs on Developing a Squid](https://docs.subsquid.io/basics/squid-development/){target=\_blank}
+In the simplest terms, we are processing the data that was ingested via the Subsquid processor and inserting the desired pieces into a TypeORM database.
+For more detailed information on how Subsquid works, be sure to check out the [Subsquid docs on Developing a Squid](https://docs.subsquid.io/basics/squid-development/){target=\_blank}.

 Our `main.ts` file is going to scan through each processed block for the transfer event and decode the transfer details, including the sender, receiver, and amount.
 The script also fetches account details for involved addresses and creates transfer objects with the extracted data.
 The script then inserts these records into a Typeorm Database enabling them to be easily queried.
 Let's break down the code that comprises `main.ts` in order: